zerotwooneone/React-Playground/README.md

 # React-Playground

-A place to try out React js things
+A place to try out React things

+## How to create

+> npx create-react-app my-app --template typescript